MartinThoma/MartinThoma.github.io/_posts/2013-09-11-apply-viterbi-algorithm.md

 title: How to apply the Viterbi algorithm
 author: Martin Thoma
 date: 2013-09-11 17:46:22.000000000 +02:00
-categories:
-- My bits and bytes
+category: My bits and bytes
-tags:
-- KogSys
-featured_image: 2013/09/hidden-markov-model-hmm-thumb.png
-redirects:
-- /apply-viterbi-aglrithm
+tags: KogSys, /apply-viterbi-aglrithm
 ---
 The goal of the Viterbi algorithm is find the most likely sequence of hidden states given some observed events.